hellofresh/klepto/README.md

 <a name="matchers"></a>
 ### Matchers
+Matchers are variables to store filter data.
 You can declare a filter once and reuse it among tables:
 ```toml
 [[Matchers]]
   Latest100Users = "ORDER BY users.created_at DESC LIMIT 100"